 The Client Services Information (CSI) Demographic Dashboard provides an overview of who is served in California’s public mental health system for adults with serious mental illnesses (or children with “severe emotional disturbances”), focused on such characteristics as age, race/ethnicity, gender identity, sexual orientation, and language spoken.
 Covered services include certain non-Medi-Cal services as well as Medi-Cal specialty mental health services.
 A person is counted as being served during a fiscal year if one or more of their CSI service dates fall within the fiscal year.
 The dashboard generally does not include services provided under MHSA Prevention and Early Intervention programming.

-Latino/a (40.8% in FY 2018-19) and White/Caucasian (23.0% in FY 2018-19) make up nearly 64% of persons served with publicly funded specialty mental health services statewide as reported in the Client Services Information System (CSI).
+Latino/a (41.9% in FY 20-21) and White/Caucasian (22.4% in FY 20-21) make up 64% of persons served with publicly funded specialty mental health services statewide as reported in CSI.
 The Latino/a percentage has been steadily increasing while the White/Caucasian percentage has been steadily decreasing since FY 2010-11.